boxme000/personal-details/README.md

 - 👀 I’m interested in web development and apps development!
 - 🌱 I’m currently working in sales department for web development and apps development
 - 💞️ I’m looking to collaborate on anywhere :)
-- 📫 How to reach me my email
+- 📫 You can reach out by dm-ing me :)

 <!---
-yuefung96/yuefung96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->